behnamfani/Convolutional-Neural-Network-with-Keras-for-Fashion-MNIST/README.md

 # Convolutional-Neural-Network
+A simple CNN using Tensorflow and Keras libraries and is trained with Fashion-MNIST dataset to predict images of T-shirts, shoes and etc.

+The format of the images should be channels_first.
+Channels first mean that in a specific tensor (in this problem, input images), we have (Number_Of_Channels, Height, Width).
+3 channels stand for RBG and 1 channel stands for grayscale.
+In this problem, the height and width of images are 28 * 28.

-A simple CNN using keras library and it is trained with Fashion-MNIST dataset This CNN consists of two convolutional layers, two max-pool layers, two dropout layers, and a fully connected network with two dense layers.
+This CNN consists of two convolutional layers, two max-pool layers, two dropout layers, and a fully connected network with two dense layers.

 _________________________________________________________________